-Swiss Selection Edinburgh by the Swiss Arts Council Pro Helvetia is to return to the Edinburgh Festival Fringe this summer: solo performer Lea Whitcher, duo Trixa Arnold & Ilja Komarov and performance company Pintozor will all be bringing an eclectic mix of multi-disciplinary work to the Festival from 3 to 27 August 2022.
+Swiss Selection Edinburgh by the Swiss Arts Council Pro Helvetia returned to the Edinburgh Festival Fringe this summer: solo performer Lea Whitcher, duo Trixa Arnold & Ilja Komarov and performance company Pintozor brought an eclectic mix of multi-disciplinary work to the Festival from 3 to 27 August 2022.

 With ‘Swiss Selection Edinburgh’, Pro Helvetia enables selected Swiss groups and artists to present their works at the Festival Fringe in Edinburgh, the most important performing arts festival in the English-speaking world.
-This showcase will include real life experiences of motherhood, a fascinating study into the dark world of ‘incels’ and personal testimonies of shame.
-Bringing together multi-disciplinary artists, this year’s selection includes an audio walk through Edinburgh, a solo show, and a duo with live music.
+This showcase included real life experiences of motherhood, a fascinating study into the dark world of ‘incels’ and personal testimonies of shame.

 Lea Whitcher’s «Mama Love» is a one-woman show in which Lea Whitcher plays with the absurdities of the idealised and toxic images of motherhood in which she finds herself enmeshed.
 Against the backdrop of the 2020 Swiss vote on granting new fathers a whole two weeks’ paternity leave,Whitcher links lived experience with current discourses on motherhood, thrashing out a path through a jungle of everyday situations, social clichés and quizzical utopian models of life in a society beyond the bounds of patriarchy.